xmatters/xm-labs-oracle-cloud-control/README.md

 For more information, see [Extracting Schema Files](https://docs.oracle.com/cd/E73210_01/EMCIG/GUID-FBA700A1-B2F0-4A7B-980C-E4816A21FAD4.htm#EMCIG416).

-### Step 2: Build the Event Connector
+### Step 2: Deploy the Event Connector

-1. Create the following template files:
-   - createEvent_request_xMatters.xsl
-   - createEvent_response_xMatters.xsl
-   - updateEvent_request_xMatters.xsl
-   - updateEvent_response_xMatters.xsl

-   For more information, see [Developing Required Template Files](https://docs.oracle.com/cd/E73210_01/EMCIG/GUID-FBA700A1-B2F0-4A7B-980C-E4816A21FAD4.htm#EMCIG178).

-2. Create the connector descriptor file:
+1. Prepare the manifest file: connector_manifest.xml
-   - connectorDeploy.xml

-   For more information, see [Defining the Connector Descriptor File](https://docs.oracle.com/cd/E73210_01/EMCIG/GUID-FBA700A1-B2F0-4A7B-980C-E4816A21FAD4.htm#EMCIG190).

-### Step 3: Deploy the Event Connector
+### Step 3: Configure the Connector

-1. Compress the connector descriptor and template files from Step 2 into a .jar file named xmatters_connector.jar

-2. Prepare the manifest file: connector_manifest.xml

 3. Configure the emedk tool by following the instructions from EDK in the Cloud Control UI (Setup > Extensibility > Development Kit)
    - note: the endpoints to be configured will be the URL's for the xMatters inbound integration from your xMatters application
    - ![Configure Name](media/configure_name.png?raw=true)